Medication-Assisted Treatment (MAT)

 - normalize body functions without the negative effects of the abused drug

 Medications used in MAT are approved by the Food and Drug Administration (FDA), and MAT programs are clinically driven and tailored to meet each patient’s needs.
 Combining medications used in MAT with anxiety treatment medications can be fatal.
 Types of anxiety treatment medications include derivatives of Benzodiazepine, such as Xanax or Valium.

 It’s common for people to think that medication-assisted treatment (MAT) is simply substituting one drug for another, but that isn’t actually true.
 Instead, these drugs help rewire your brain and support you in developing healthy habits that can help you reduce or quit drug use altogether.
 They work by targeting specific receptors in your brain to block cravings.
 So instead of only treating physical symptoms, they also improve your ability to resist temptation and stay focused on long-term goals—without experiencing dangerous side effects.
-When used correctly under medical supervision, MAT can be effective at helping people move beyond addiction.
+When used correctly under medical supervision, MAT can be effective at helping people overcome substance abuse.
 For many recovering addicts it offers a better chance of long-term sobriety than any other treatment method.

 Find Healing at Agape Treatment Center in Florida